express42/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 # Bootstrapping the Kubernetes Worker Nodes

-In this lab you will bootstrap three Kubernetes worker nodes.
-The following components will be installed on each node: [runc](https://github.com/opencontainers/runc), [gVisor](https://github.com/google/gvisor), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd), [kubelet](https://kubernetes.io/docs/admin/kubelet), and [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies).
+In this lab you will bootstrap Kubernetes worker node.
+The following components will be installed on the node: [runc](https://github.com/opencontainers/runc), [gVisor](https://github.com/google/gvisor), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd), [kubelet](https://kubernetes.io/docs/admin/kubelet), and [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies).

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
-Example:
+The commands in this lab must be run on worker instance: `worker-0`.
+Login to worker instance using the `gcloud` command:

 ```
 gcloud compute ssh worker-0